 So is Ebates a good deal?
 Here’s my take.

-The service is easy to use, accommodates both online and in-store purchases, and I personally have received good customer service.
-From my perspective, if you need to buy food for your pets, new clothes for work, electronics or back to school items for the kids and you have to buy them anyway, why not get some money back if you can.
+The service is free, easy to use, accommodates both online and in-store purchases.
+And I personally have received good customer service.
+From my perspective, if you need to buy food for your pets, new clothes for work, electronics or back to school items for the kids.
+And you have to buy them anyway, why not get some money back if you can.

 For me, the most important aspect of the program is its simplicity.
 I will never be one to search the universe to save a few bucks on goat feed.
 Ebates has done a good job of keeping things simple, providing good detailed information and that allows me to save some money.

 Interested in trying Ebates out?
 Sign up here and receive a $10 bonus.